joomla/accessibility/docs/testing/testing-single-page.md

-# A single page accessibility test
+# A single page accessibility tests
 The following is an example of a single page accessibility test sequence that can be used as a starting point for evaluation.

 ## Test 1.
 HTML Code validation